121yaseen/hr-doc-chat-bot/vercel-env-setup.md

 npx prisma migrate deploy
 ```

 This will create all the necessary tables in your PostgreSQL database.

+## Redeploying Your Application

+After updating all the environment variables, you need to redeploy your application:

+1. **Go to the "Deployments" tab**
+2. **Click on the "..." menu next to your latest deployment**
+3. **Select "Redeploy"**

+This will rebuild your application with the new environment variables and configuration.